Symbiosis v1 vs. v2

 Symbiosis Protocol v2

-New tokens to be added to the existing pool,
+New tokens can be added to the existing pool.

-Any token to any token swap within the pool (there are no token-pair constraints).
+Any token can be swapped for any other token within the pool (there are no token-pair constraints).

 Cross-chain operations via v2

-The Symbiosis protocol v2 inherits the logic of cross-chain operations of v1.
+In general, Symbiosis Protocol v2 inherits the logic of v1 for cross-chain operations.

-The source and destination blockchains of a cross-chain operation are not S-Chain (Scheme 4),
+The source and destination blockchains of a cross-chain operation are not the Symbiosis Host Chain (Scheme 4),

-The destination blockchain of a cross-chain operation is S-chain (Scheme 5),
+The destination blockchain of a cross-chain operation is the Symbiosis Host Chain (Scheme 5),

-The source blockchain of a cross-chain operation is S-chain (Scheme 6).
+The source blockchain of a cross-chain operation is the Symbiosis Host Chain (Scheme 6).

 Case 1

-The source and destination blockchains of a cross-chain operation are not S-Chain.
+The source and destination blockchains of a cross-chain operation are not the Symbiosis Host Chain.

-As an example, let's see how a cross-chain swap MATICs for AVAXes goes with Symbiosis v2 (Scheme 4).
+As an example, let's see how a cross-chain swap MATIC (Polygon) for UNI (Ethereum) goes with Symbiosis v2 (Scheme 4).

 Case 2

-The destination blockchain of a cross-chain operation is S-chain.
+The destination blockchain of a cross-chain operation is the Symbiosis Host Chain.

-As an example, let's see how a cross-chain swap MATICs on Polygon for BOBAs on BOBA BNB goes with Symbiosis v2 (Scheme 5).
+For example, let's examine how a cross-chain swap of MATICs on Polygon for some tokens on the Symbiosis Host Chain is processed through Symbiosis v2 (Scheme 5).

 Case 3

-The source blockchain of a cross-chain operation is S-chain.
+The source blockchain of a cross-chain operation is the Symbiosis Host Chain.

-Cases 3 and 4, discussed above, are exactly how the cross-chain operations occur in Symbiosis protocol v1.
-With one difference, though.
-Symbiosis protocol v1 uses classic Nerve-like liquidity pools.
+Cases 3 and 4 are exactly how cross-chain operations occurred in Symbiosis Protocol v1, with one difference: Symbiosis Protocol v1 used classic, nerve-like liquidity pools.

 Last updated